 How to Get There: Take the M 42 bus from Broadway and 42nd street and get off at 42nd Street and 9th Avenue.

-24. Poco NYC (East Village)
+21. Poco NYC (East Village)

-Poco is one of those epic spots to enjoy a fun brunch in NYC.
 Most of the people who visit come with a nice big group because the vibe is lively and it is just such a good place to mingle.
 Poco NYC always has loud music blaring which certainly adds to the atmosphere.

-If you visit make sure that you come with a humongous appetite and order the bottomless brunch.
 You’ll thank me for that tip after your visit!
 If you want a smaller meal then try the barbeque chicken sandwiches or the French toast.
 They are absolutely delicious.

 Poco NYC is also one of those places where you get a boozy brunch in NYC.
 Order one of their bottomless mimosas or a pitcher of Sangria to pair with your meal.
-You’ll find that there is never a delay when it comes to topping up your drink.
-Plus, the alcohol is pretty cheap for the neighborhood.

 Note: The music is loud and it tends to attract people in their twenties.
 Don’t head here if this is a vibe that doesn’t suit you.